msalfarisi/msalfarisi.github.io/_pages/home.md

  <table style="width:100%">
   <tr>
     <td style="color:#6d6d6d;">2023/06/29</td>
     <td>Presented (oral) at the <a href="https://transducers2023.org/">22th International Conference on Solid-State Sensors, Actuators and Microsystems (Transducers)</a>, 25-29 June 2023 in Kyoto, Japan.
 Also participated in the Future Visions for Transducers session and represented as a panelist in the panel discussion under theme "Future Visions for Transducers Fabrication".
-Other 2 co-authored works was also presented (poster). </td>
+Other 2 co-authored works were also presented (poster). </td>
   </tr>
   <tr>
     <td style="color:#6d6d6d;">2023/05/29</td>